taulri/Master_Thesis/README.md

 # Master_Thesis
-Code for the pipeline described in the Master thesis Flow of the pipeline:
+Code for the pipeline described in the Master Thesis

+Flow of the pipeline:

 1. script_23_12_20.m